tooterfish/kanban-FE-beaut-dnd-prototype/README.md

-# Kanban Drag and Drop interface prototyping
+# Kanban Drag and Drop interface testing

 ### Link to Hosted Version

 ## Project Summary
-Interface prototyping for a kanban app created using the react-beautiful-dnd library.
+Front end prototyping for a kanban app created using the react-beautiful-dnd library.

-Users can add/edit tasks and lists, and move them them with either the mouse or the keyboard.
+Users can add/edit tasks and lists, and drag and drop them using either the mouse or the keyboard.